Haehnchen/crypto-trading-bot/README.md

 #### Setting Up Telegram Bot
 First, you'll need to create a bot for Telegram.
 Just talk to [BotFather](https://telegram.me/botfather) and follow simple steps until it gives you a token for it.
-You'll also need to create a Telegram group, the place where you and BitProphet will communicate.
+You'll also need to create a Telegram group, the place where you and crypto-trading-bot will communicate.
 After creating it, add the bot as administrator (make sure to uncheck "All Members Are Admins").

 ##### Retrieving Chat IDs
 Invite ```@RawDataBot``` to your group and get your group id in sended chat id field